Video2Layout: Recall and Reconstruct Metric-Grounded Cognitive Map for Spatial Reasoning: Experiment

 \subsection{Main Results}

-\textbf{Overall Analysis.} The detailed results of the four open-source spatial reasoning benchmarks are summarized in \cref{Tab:open_bench}.
-Based on these results, the following key observations and in-depth analyses are presented.
+\textbf{Overall Analysis.} Detailed results on the four open-source spatial reasoning benchmarks are summarized in \cref{Tab:open_bench}, and results on QVS-Bench are presented in \cref{Tab:task_my_bench}.
+Based on these experimental findings, we provide key observations and in-depth analyses below.

-First, compared with the base model Qwen2.5VL-7B, V2LO-7B achieves an overall average accuracy of 47.46\% across all benchmarks, corresponding to an absolute improvement of 3.29\%.
-The improvements are also observed across all benchmark tasks, validating the effectiveness of our method.
+First, compared to the base model Qwen2.5-VL-7B, V2LO-7B achieves a comprehensive average accuracy of 47.46\% across open benchmarks, representing a 3.29\% absolute improvement.
+Furthermore, V2LO-7B surpasses the closed-source GPT-4o (46.25\%) and several prominent open-source counterparts, validating the efficacy of our proposed methodology.

-Second, when compared with closed-source models, V2LO-7B attains 40.18\% accuracy on ViewSpatial-Bench, surpassing GPT-4o (34.95\%) and Gemini 2.0 Flash (32.56\%).
-Additionally, V2LO-7B’s overall accuracy of 47.46\% outperforms GPT-4o’s 46.25\% by 1.21\%, demonstrating its competitiveness with leading closed-source models in comprehensive spatial reasoning.

-Third, V2LO-7B also exhibits strong performance against open-source counterparts.
-Especially in the ``Perspective Taking" sub-task of OmniSpatial-Bench, it achieves the highest accuracy of 46.70\%, outperforming InternVL2.5-8B (41.14\%), SpaceR-7B (41.35\%), and LLaVA-OneVision-7B (38.35\%).
+Second, V2LO-7B demonstrates robust performance on critical spatial reasoning sub-tasks, yielding 46.70\% accuracy in Perspective Taking (OmniSpatial) and 41.66\% in Camera-based reasoning (ViewSpatial).
+By outperforming SpaceR-7B in these core dimensions, V2LO-7B underscores that fine-grained coordinate modeling and symbolic mathematical reasoning can effectively augment a model's capacity in spatial reasoning.

+Third, evaluations on QVS-Bench, V2LO-7B (56.56\%) outperforms mainstream models including GPT-5 (43.57\%) and the spatially enhanced SpaceR-7B (40.09\%), yet still lags behind the human baseline (62.96\%).
+This performance gap is mainly concentrated in numerical estimation tasks, as the model fails to match human intuition and accuracy in predicting precise metrics.

+Fourth, regarding specific sub-tasks, V2LO-7B presents a competitive advantage in directional judgment, scoring 73.0\% and 72.0\% for vertical and horizontal orientation, respectively.
+This result not only far exceeds existing models but also surpasses human-level performance on this task.
+As illustrated in \cref{fig:dataset_example,fig:benchmark}, such superiority arises from our tailored directional task design: it requires the construction of a new local coordinate system in accordance with the specified direction to solve the problem, which demands a strong spatial imagination.
+Our framework effectively translates abstract qualitative spatial cues into deterministic geometric calculations, thus addressing the complexities of multi-object relative positioning.